sunnysingh/actions-sandbox/README.md

 gh pr merge $(gh pr view --json number --jq .number) --auto --rebase
 ```

-Note that these `gh` commands can ran in GitHub Actions or another CI/CD platform to automatically create PRs.
+For automatic merges using the `--auto` flag, you will also need to [enable auto-merge in your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request#enabling-auto-merge).

+The GitHub CLI is [automatically installed in GitHub-hosted runners](https://docs.github.com/en/actions/using-workflows/using-github-cli-in-workflows), which enables you to automatically create PRs via GitHub Actions.
 Make sure to authenticate via a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to avoid breaking existing workflows.